ktoso/rx-wiki/Backpressure.md

 In RxJava it is not difficult to get into a situation in which an Observable is emitting items more rapidly than an operator or subscriber can consume them.
 This presents the problem of what to do with such a growing backlog of unconsumed items.

 For example, imagine using the [`zip`](Combining-Observables#wiki-zip) operator to zip together two infinite Observables, one of which emits items twice as frequently as the other.
-The `zip` operator, to perform as advertised, will have to maintain an ever-expanding buffer of items emitted by the faster Observable to combine with items emitted by the slower one.
+The `zip` operator, to perform as advertised, will have to maintain an ever-expanding buffer of items emitted by the faster Observable to eventually combine with items emitted by the slower one.
 This could cause RxJava to seize an unwieldy amount of system resources.

-You can tell RxJava how you want it to handle cases like these.
-RxJava is capable of exerting _backpressure_ on Observables.
-This page tells you how the backpressure options work, and also how you can design your own Observables and Observable operators to respect backpressure requests.
+There are a variety of strategies with which you can exercise flow control and backpressure in RxJava.
+This page explains some of these strategies, and also shows you how you can design your own Observables and Observable operators to respect requests for flow control.

-## Useful Operators that Avoid the Need for Backpressure
+## Useful operators that avoid the need for backpressure

 Your first line of defense against the problems of over-producing Observables is the ordinary set of Observable operators.